 I have a nagging pain in my left ovary and it is always there irrespective of what time of the month it is.
 Could it be endometriosis?
-I had unprotected sex with my boyfriend (who is now my husband) for 2 years when I was 15 and 16 and I only fell pregnant once and it ended up as a miscarriage 10 days after my period was due.
+I had unprotected sex with my boyfriend (who is now my husband) for two years when I was 15 and 16 and I only fell pregnant once and it ended up as a miscarriage ten days after my period was due.
 A lot of doctors thought it may be PID but I had cervical swabs taken and it all came back negative, but I took the antibiotics anyway.
 I was also on the pill but it made me feel sick so I stopped.
 My husband and I are now trying to conceive but that nagging pain won't go away.
 I have also noticed that the last two periods were very painful.
-I have had the pain for 3 years!!
+I have had the pain for three years!!
 HELP ME PLEASE!!

-Remember, if you are experiencing unusual pain, it's time to visit a health care provider.
-Hope you feel better soon and all the best in planning for your new family.Alice!
+In any case, if you’re experiencing atypical pain (gynecological or otherwise), it's high time to visit a health care provider.
+Hope you feel better soon and all the best in planning for your new family.